PrefectHQ/prefect/docs/guides/deployment/docker.md

 ---
-description: Learn how to build Prefect deployments that create flow runs in Docker containers.
+description: Learn how to store your Prefect code in Docker images and build Prefect deployments that create flow runs in Docker containers.
 tags:
     - Docker
     - containers